ckeditor/ckeditor4/tests/plugins/wysiwygarea/manual/detachedtwoeditors.md

 **Note:** Open dev console to track eventual errors.

-1. Write the same text in both editors.
+1. Bold the entire text in "Static editor".

-2. Change style of written text to "Heading 1" in both editors.
+2. Write another line of text in "Static editor".

-3. Switch to "Source Mode".

-4. Add `<p>Another</p>` text.

-5. Switch back from "Source Mode".
+2. Underline the entire text in "Detachable editor".

 3. Reattach editor with double click on "Toggle" button.

   **Expected:**

-  * Editor shows with same data.
+  * "Detachable editor" shows with its own underlined text.
+  * "Detachable editor" has its own undo history.
-  * Content is editable.
+  * "Detachable editor" is editable.
   * Elementspath (at the bottom is updated).

+  **Unexpected:**

-  **Unexpected:** Editor data is lost, content area is not editable.
+  * Editor data is lost.
+  * Content area is not editable.
+  * "Detachable editor" has the same data as "Static editor".
+  * "Detachable editor" undo steps leads to the same results as in "Static editor".